decebals/auditor/README.md

 }
 ```

-Internally `Log4jAuditor`, when receive a `AuditEvent`, transforms the audit event in a Log4j's [LoggingEvent](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/spi/LoggingEvent.html)
-and append the logging event to the all appenders assigned to audit logger.
+Internally, `Log4jAuditor`, when receive a `AuditEvent`, it transforms the audit event in a Log4j's [LoggingEvent](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/spi/LoggingEvent.html) and append the logging event to the all appenders assigned to the audit logger.
 Before passing the logging event to appenders, `Log4jAuditor` tries to extract information like `username`, `session` and `ip` from [MDC](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/MDC.html) if this information is missing from the audit event.
 So, you can put this information somewhere in your code (for example a servlet filter):
 ```java